 D365 Business Central Configuration Package Challenges – Sales Orders Error

 She was able to ship and invoice other sales orders without issue.
 However, certain sales orders would error out, regardless of what she did.
-Since this error was in relation to the posted invoice number, we first investigated the numbering series for posted sales invoices.
+Since this error was concerning the posted invoice number, we first investigated the numbering series for posted sales invoices.
 Here is what we found:

-- The invoice number in our error message, was not from the current assigned numbering series
+- The invoice number in our error message was not from the currently assigned numbering series

 - The invoice number in our error message was from a previous numbering series

 - The previous numbering series was one that had been replaced by the current numbering series.